dhadkara/AWSCerts-prep/database.md

 - AWS managed CMK – The key is stored in your account and is managed by AWS KMS (AWS KMS charges apply).
 - Customer managed CMK – The key is stored in your account and is created, owned, and managed by you.
 You have full control over the CMK (AWS KMS charges apply).

-- DynamoDB uses the CMK for the table to generate and encrypt a unique data key for the table, known as the table key.
+- DynamoDB uses the CMK for the table to generate and encrypt a unique data key for the table, known as the __table key__.
 - __Client Side Encryption__ In addition to encryption at rest, which is a server-side encryption feature, AWS provides the Amazon DynamoDB Encryption Client.
 This client-side encryption library enables you to protect your table data before submitting it to DynamoDB.
 With server-side encryption, your data is encrypted in transit over an HTTPS connection, decrypted at the DynamoDB endpoint, and then re-encrypted before being stored in DynamoDB.
 Client-side encryption provides end-to-end protection for your data from its source to storage in DynamoDB.

 ### Global Tables